Sapporo Shime Parfait Tour (2): An Inside Look at 'Remake easy,' Sapporo's Secret, Members-Only Parfait Bar|Domingo

 Remake easy

-The joy of having a parfait made just for you right in front of you
+The joy of having a parfait made just for you, right in front of you

-This time, I enjoyed the handiwork of the owner pastry chef, Mr. Hayashi.
-The lighting in the shop is subdued, but it is designed so that the light shines directly from above, allowing you to beautifully view and photograph the parfaits.
+This time, we had the pleasure of watching owner-pâtissier Mr. Hayashi at work.
+The lighting in the bar is subdued but designed to shine directly from above, allowing you to admire and photograph the parfaits in all their beauty.

 Remake easy